finos/FDC3/docs/api/api-spec.md

 It is possible that a call to join a channel could be rejected.
 If for example, the desktop agent wanted to implement controls around what data apps can access.

 Joining channels in FDC3 is intended to be a behavior initiated by the end user.
 For example: by color linking or apps being grouped in the same workspace.
 Most of the time, it is expected that apps will be joined to a channel by mechanisms outside of the app.
 Always, there SHOULD be a clear UX indicator of what channel an app is joined to.

+### The 'global' Channel
+The 'system' channels include a 'global' channel which serves as the backwards compatible layer with the 'send/broadcast context' behavior in FDC3 1.0.
+A desktop agent MAY choose to make membership in the 'global' channel the default state for apps on start up.

+The 'global' channel should be returned as part of the response from the `fdc3.getSystemChannels` call.
+Desktop Agents may want to filter out the 'global' option in their UI for system channel pickers.

 #### Examples